mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Spell out all city and state names.
 Do not abbreviate city names.

-All cities should be accompanied by their state, with the exception of: Atlanta, Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, New Orleans, New York, Oklahoma City, Philadelphia, Phoenix, Pittsburgh, St. Louis, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, Washington.
+All cities should be accompanied by their state, with the exception of: Atlanta, Baltimore, Boston, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Honolulu, Houston, Indianapolis, Las Vegas, Los Angeles, Miami, Milwaukee, Minneapolis, New Orleans, New York, Oklahoma City, Philadelphia, Phoenix, Pittsburgh, St. Louis, Salt Lake City, San Antonio, San Diego, San Francisco, Seattle, and Washington.

-On first mention, write out United States.
-On subsequent mentions, US is fine.
+On first mention, write out "United States."
+On subsequent mentions, "US" is fine.
 The same rule applies to any other country or federation with a common abbreviation (European Union, EU; United Kingdom, UK).

 #### URLs and websites